mirage/mirage-www/tmpl/blog/introducing-charrua-dhcp.md

 changed in the next version to be pure as well.

-Storing leases in permanent storage is also unsupported at this time and should be available soon, with irmin and other backends.
-The main idea is to always return a new lease database for each input, or maybe just the updates to be applied, in this scenario, the caller would be able to store the database in permanent storage as he sees fit.
+Storing leases in permanent storage is also unsupported at this time and should be available soon, with Irmin and other backends.
+The main idea is to always return a new lease database for each input, or maybe just the updates to be applied, and in this scenario, the caller would be able to store the database in permanent storage as he sees fit.

 #### Configuration

-This project started independently of MirageOS, and at that time, the best configuration I could think of was the well known `ISC` `dhcpd.conf`, therefore the configuration uses the same format, but it does not support the myriad of options of the original one.
+This project started independently of MirageOS and at that time, the best configuration I could think of was the well known `ISC` `dhcpd.conf`.
+Therefore, the configuration uses the same format but it does not support the myriad of options of the original one.

 ```ocaml